Bhaveshmeghwal21/AMC_Summer_Camp-2024/Intermediate/ROS/ROS.md

 - camera gimbals
 - antenna trackers
-- a wide variety of optional sensors, such as Lidars and optical flow sensors
+- a wide variety of optional sensors, such as Lidars and optical flow sensors Adding new simulated vehicle types or sensor types is straightforward.

+A big advantage of ArduPilot on SITL is it gives you access to the full range of development tools available to desktop C++ development, such as interactive debuggers, static analyzers and dynamic analysis tools.
+This makes developing and testing new features in ArduPilot much simpler.

 ![](https://ardupilot.org/dev/_images/ArdupilotSoftwareintheLoopSITL.jpg)